-This certificate covers production and distribution of wood pellets, for use in energy production, at Pinnacle pellet mill in Armstrong and rail transportation to port facility Prince Rupert and/or Fibreco Export Inc. for storage, aggregation and seafaring vessel loadout.
-The scope of the certificate includes Supply Base Evaluation for the province of British Columbia pertaining to Crown land, and the communication of dynamic batch sustainability data.
+This certificate covers production and distribution of wood pellets, for use in energy production, at Pinnacle pellet mill in Smithers and rail transportation to port facility Prince Rupert and/or Fibreco Export Inc. for storage, aggregation and seafaring vessel loadout.
+The scope of the certificate includes Supply Base Evaluation for the province of British Columbia pertaining to Crown land.